Why Canadians Delay Dental Visits

 Why Do Canadians Delay Dental Visits?

 Based on years of treating families in Calgary, I’ve seen consistent patterns.
+Here are the most common reasons patients delay seeing a dentist:

 1. It Doesn’t Hurt, So It Must Be Fine

-Many dental problems, cavities, gum disease, infections develop silently.
+This is the biggest misconception.
+Many dental problems like cavities and gum disease develop silently.
 By the time pain appears, the issue is often more advanced.

 Pain is a late symptom in dentistry.